weider938/rtlsdr-spectrum/README.md

 # rtlsdr spectrum
- Using RTL-SDR Dongle to watching spectrum, some DSP...
+ Using RTL-SDR Dongle to watching spectrum, some python, some DSP...

 ## running: python 103e6